RosettaCommons/documentation/internal_documentation/hshash-utils.md

 Tips
 ====

 -   Can do all kinds of things.
-Run with –help for options.
+Run with --help for options.